 An important message to current members: All current members of the Society have on-line access to all current and recent numbers of the Newsletter through a password-protected page on this site.
 We have e-mailed the password to all current members whose e-mail addresses are in our files.
 If you are a current member of the Society and have not received an e-mail with your password, please send an e-mail to makerofweb(at)audensociety(dot)org.
 (Of course, please replace the parenthetical words with the @ sign and a dot.)
 If you have not renewed your membership recently, please feel free to do so through a link on the membership page.
 Older numbers of the Newsletter continue to be publicly available on the archives page.

-The Society's Newsletter 37 (October 2014) has been posted online.
+The Society's Newsletter 41 (February 2023) has been posted online.
 Members of the Society who have supplied the webmaster with their e-mail addresses have been sent a message with the password that is required to view or download the file.
 If you have not received this e-mail message, and you are a current member of the Society, kindly send a message to the webmaster (including your full name) using the address at the foot of this page.
-(The full text of R. B. Mallion's reminiscences of Auden, abridged in the Newsletter, may be found on this site.)

-Printed copies have been posted to members in the United States who subscribe at the institutional rate, and will be posted shortly to members outside the United States who subscribe at the institutional rate.
+Printed copies will be posted to members who subscribe at the institutional rate.
 Two online versions of the Newsletter have been posted: one designed for online reading or to be printed one page to a sheet, the other designed to be printed on two sides of the page and folded and stapled as a booklet.
 All recent numbers of the Newsletter may be found on a separate page.

 An outbreak of forged signatures of Auden seems to have occurred during the past few years, and a number of them have been offered for sale, or have been sold.
 A few of them are noted on this site.